Somerset Employment and Skills

 Offer advice and guidance on reasonable adjustments and inclusive practices

-Support existing staff who may be struggling to stay in work due to health or personal challenges
+Support eligible staff, working with employers, to help them stay in work when facing health or personal challenges

 Reduce recruitment costs